 Reeds Lake Trail

 Reeds Lake, one of Kent County’s largest inland lakes, is a stunning focal point of East Grand Rapids.
-It’s surrounded by the 4.5-mile Reeds Lake Trail, which consists of paved paths, elevated boardwalks, and residential sidewalks.
-This trail is a paradise for dogs like Dude who live to sniff the world around them because in this bustling area, you’ll most likely walk the same steps as other dogs, ducks, geese, and, dare I say it…squirrels.
+The lake is surrounded by the 4.2-mile Reeds Lake Trail, which consists of paved paths, elevated boardwalks, and residential sidewalks.
+This trail is a paradise for dogs like Dude who live to sniff the world around them.
+In this bustling area, you’ll most likely walk the same steps as other dogs, ducks, geese, and, dare I say it…squirrels.

-Along the trail, you’ll also discover a few short pocket trails that don’t lead to anywhere other than beautiful and peaceful vantage points of Reeds Lake.
-Dude and I also enjoy exploring the sights and sounds of John Collins Park, Waterfront Park, Hodenpyl Woods, and Manhattan Park — the largest park in the city at 40+ acres where you can also find a trail system.
-Visit the East Grand Rapids Parks & Recreation Department website to find a full map of the trail.
+Along the trail, you’ll also discover a few short pocket trails that don’t lead to anywhere other than to beautiful and peaceful vantage points of Reeds Lake.
+Dude and I also enjoy exploring the sights and sounds of nearby John Collins Park, Waterfront Park, Hodenpyl Woods, and Manhattan Park, the largest East Grand Rapids city park at 46 acres.
+Visit the East Grand Rapids Parks & Recreation Department website to find more information about all East Grand Rapids parks and trails.

 Dogs are allowed everywhere at Blandford except on the Wildlife Trail and inside buildings (with the exception of service animals).